FelixAnna/web-service-dlw/deployment/kubernetes/kind/readme.md

 # kind
 To work with kind, you need docker installed first, kind create docker containers and use them as nodes to construct the cluster.
-You may have mutiple control plane to make the cluster high available.
+You may have multiple control planes to make the cluster high availability.

 ## install kind
 install kind with go: [install kind with go](https://kind.sigs.k8s.io/docs/user/quick-start/#installing-with-go-get--go-install)